AMReX-Combustion/PeleC/Docs/sphinx_doc/EB.rst

 .. figure:: EB_sample.png
    :alt: EB Cell
-   :width: 100
+   :width: 400

-   Embedded boundary represenatation of geometry
+   Embedded boundary representation of geometry

 Geometry is treated in PeleC using an embedded boundary (EB) formulation, based on datastructures and algorithmic components provided by AMReX.
 In the EB formalism, geometry is represented by volume fractions (:math:`v_l`)